 - Home exercises with at-home physical therapy: If you are likely to be homebound due to fatigue, weakness, or physical limitations, a physical therapist will visit you at home.
 Park Nicollet Home Care will contact you when you return home after surgery to schedule appointments.

 Complications can occur after your operation, such as infection, stiffness, spinal headache, blood clot, nerve or blood vessel injury and fracture.
-You can take steps to prevent many of these complication.
+You can take steps to prevent many of these complications.
 Watch for and report any symptoms to your doctor.